Mukhdoom-Hammad-khan/Static-Gym-Website/README.md

 ## How to Run the Website (Beginner's Guide)
 ## Prerequisites
-•	Python 3.x installed on your system.
+•	Python 3.x installed on your system.<br>
 •	Pip for managing Python packages.

 ## Installation Steps